The Coaching Process

 The most reliable way to meet with a coach is to make an appointment in WCOnline.
 To schedule a 30-60 minute session, click on: Sign Up with a Writing Coach.
 Alternatively, you can drop-in or call the GWC office at 831-656-3682.
 For drop-ins, bring your paper.

 WCOnline requires a simple one-time registration.
 After you have registered, select the Coaching Sign Up calendar from the pull-down menu.
-Follow the instructions to make an appointment, and note if you would like to focus on organization, grammar, citations, or other issues.
+Click on a white square to make an appointment with the time and coach of your choice; note if you would like to focus on organization, grammar, citations, or other issues.
 If possible, please email your written work and assignment instructions to your coach 24 hours in advance to allow time for review.
 (For a thesis chapter, please include your abstract.)

 Availability can be limited.
 During busy periods of the quarter, coaching appointments may be limited to two per week or 60 minutes total.
 Thank you for your patience.